-The Water/Sewer Superintendent is Neal Thornburg.Other staff members include Josh Colby, Joshua Bogue, Rodney Yarbrough and Donald Henderson.
+The Water/Sewer Superintendent is Neal Thornburg.Other staff members include Josh Colby, Donald Henderson, Brandon Kenny and Leslie Killian.

 City Commission meetings are on the 1st and 3rd Mondays of each month at 5:00 p.m.
-MST.
-Contact number for questions or comments is 785-890-4500.
+MST at 204 W 11th St.